romaintailhurat/pogues-ui-test/README.md

 ## Roadmap

-- a general direction: using this as a reference setup for Python (see the setup script)
+- a general direction: using [this](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/) as a reference setup for Python (see the setup script)
+- use pyenv for python environment management
 - use poetry for deps management
 - implement the Page object model in Python: https://www.lambdatest.com/blog/page-object-model-in-selenium-python/
 - use splinter over selenium: https://github.com/cobrateam/splinter